Go back

 According to ITIC’s 2017 Reliability and Hourly Cost of Downtime Trends Survey, over 98% of large enterprises with more than 1,000 employees say that, on average, a single hour of downtime per year costs their company over $100,000, while 81% say it’s more than $300,000.
 Even more notable, 33% of enterprises indicate that hourly downtime costs their firms $1 million or more.

 Of course, the cost of downtime can vary based on circumstances like company size and industry, but one thing we know for certain: unplanned downtime can cripple any business.
 This is especially true for retail companies that rely heavily on high-level data transactions to operate their businesses.
-For retailers, an network outage during peak store hours or traffic time could mean millions lost and even cause business failure.
+For retailers, network outages during peak store hours or traffic time could mean millions lost and even cause business failure.

 No organization is safe.
 Manual network design and configuration lends itself to basic human error that, unfortunately, can bring any system down.
 Layered onto that is the sensitivity of today’s networks.
 Modern networks are handling traffic levels unimaginable a decade ago, but they can also be undone by the slightest of missteps.
 In fact, we’ve seen the largest of networks such as AWS be taken down by a simple coding error.
 In AWS’s case, that outage reportedly cost companies $150 million.